 Regulators voted 3-0 on Friday to implement the new rates over 12 years, rather than four years.
 The PUC says the change to a rate that accounts for "the cost of generation, transmission, and distribution" will happen in four steps

 Commissioners approved new rates in December for customers who use net metering or sell excess energy from their solar panels back to the utility.

-Commissioners say the new rates phase out a subsidy that traditional energy customers pay to support a much-smaller group of rooftop solar customers.
+Regulators say the rates better reflect the declining cost of solar power and phase out a subsidy traditional energy customers pay to support a much-smaller group of rooftop solar customers.